-Meeting Trust Board (Public) Date: 03/05/2018 Report Title Agenda Item: 8 Enclosure No.: 6 Lead Director to Present Report Kara Blackwell - Acting Director of Nursing Report Author(s) Chris Rawlings - He Chris Rawlings - Head of Clinical Governance Executive Summary There were 17 new Serious Incidents reported in March 2018 8 Pressure Ulcers (5 Community acquired and 3 Hospital Acquired) 3 Infection Control incidents 2 Diagnostic issues 2 Surgical invasive procedures (including 1 Never Event).
+Meeting Trust Board (Public) Date: 03/05/2018 Report Title Serious Incident Report Agenda Item: 8 Enclosure No.: 6 Lead Director to Present Report Kara Blackwell - Acting Director of Nursing Report Author(s) Chris Rawlings - He Chris Rawlings - Head of Clinical Governance Executive Summary There were 17 new Serious Incidents reported in March 2018 8 Pressure Ulcers (5 Community acquired and 3 Hospital Acquired) 3 Infection Control incidents 2 Diagnostic issues 2 Surgical invasive procedures (including 1 Never Event).
 1 Information Governance issues 1 Treatment delay Three Serious Incidents relating to Infection Control were reported and included ward closures due to Norovirus and an outbreak of influenza.
 Pressure ulcer reporting has decreased and was exclusively associated with unstageable pressure ulcers across both the acute site and community settings.
 (8 incidents reported in March 2018 compared to 13 incidents in February 2018).
-A Never Event was reported in March 2018 relating to a gynaecological wrong site surgery which occurred within the Women's Children's & Clinical Support Services Division.
+A Never Event was reported in March 2018 relating to a gynaecological wrong site surgery which occurred within the Women's Children's &amp; Clinical Support Services Division.
 An internal investigation has commenced to identify root causes and actions required to be undertaken to address learning and prevent recurrence.
-Purpose Approval Decision Discussion Note for Information ⊠ Recommendation The Board is recommended to NOTE THE REPORT FOR INFORMATION.
+Purpose Approval Decision Discussion Note for Information Recommendation The Board is recommended to NOTE THE REPORT FOR INFORMATION.

-Trust Objectives Supported by this Report Provide Safe High Quality Care Across all of Our Services Embed the quality, performance and patient experience improvements that we have begun in 2016/17 report Care for Patients at Home Whenever we can Not Relevant Work Closely with Partners in Walsall and Surrounding Areas Not Relevant Value our Colleagues so they recommend us as a place to work Not Relevant Use resources well to ensure we are Sustainable Not Relevant Care Quality Commission Key Lines of Enquiry The report supports the following Key Lines of Enquiry: Supported by this Report Safe × Eff ective Caring Res sponsive Well-Led ⊠ Board Assurance Framework/ Corporate Risk Register Links Linked to Corporate Risk 423: Failure to recognise and respond to the deteriorating patient and those with early signs of sepsis Resource Implications Not applicable Other Regulatory /Legal Implications Health & Social Care Act CQC Regulations Report History Trust Quality Executive Next Steps Monthly report provided on an ongoing basis Freedom of Information Status The report is subject to the Freedom of Information Act.
+Trust Objectives Supported by this Report Provide Safe High Quality Care Across all of Our Services Care for Patients at Home Whenever we can Work Closely with Partners in Walsall and Surrounding Areas Value our Colleagues so they recommend us as a place to work Use resources well to ensure we are Sustainable Embed the quality, performance and patient experience improvements that we have begun in 2016/17 Not Relevant Not Relevant Not Relevant Not Relevant Care Quality Commission Key Lines of Enguiry The report supports the following Key Lines of Enquiry: Supported by this Safe $\boxtimes$ Eff ective Report Caring Re sponsive Well-Led $\boxtimes$ Board Assurance Framework/ Corporate Risk Register Links Linked to Corporate Failure to recognise signs of sepsis he de teriorating patien t and those with early Resource Implications Not applicable Other Regulatory /Legal Implications Health & Social Care Act CQC Regulations Report History Trust Quality Executive Next Steps Monthly report provided on an ongoing basis Freedom of Information Status The report is subject to the Freedom of Information Act.
 Whilst it is intended that it may be released into the public domain at a future date, it may not be copied or distributed further without the written permission of the Chair of the Trust Board/ Chair of the Committee